 a.
 Comfort and fit – A common dilemma with headphones is that they may start feeling uncomfortable after wearing them for a long time.
 A poor-fitting earphone will make you wear it, as well as affect overall sound quality.
 With that, we made sure that those included in this list offer a comfortable fit for your ears.

-So with all of that in mind, here are our top picks this 2019 for wireless Bluetooth headphones in the over-the-ear, in-ear, and “truly wireless” categories.
-Have a listen for yourself!
+So with all of that in mind, here are our top picks this 2019 for wireless Bluetooth over-the-ear headphones.
+So have a listen yourself, and check out our list:

 And did we mention that it also comes with a two-year warranty?

-Sennheiser Momentum Wireless – Sennheiser is no stranger when it comes to top-of-the-line auditory devices, proven by its long and impressive catalog.
-The Momentum Wireless then is certainly no less credible.
-Featuring incredible fidelity and pristine sound quality, the headphones come with a high price point, although for committed music enthusiasts, that price is more than justified.
+5. Sennheiser Momentum Wireless – Sennheiser is no stranger when it comes to top-of-the-line auditory devices, proven by its long and impressive catalog.
+The Momentum Wireless then, is certainly no less credible.
+Featuring incredible fidelity and pristine sound quality, the headphones come last at our list simply because of its high price point, although for committed music enthusiasts, that price is more than justified.
 And justify it does, as the Sennheiser Momentum Wireless features a stainless steel build wrapped in leather, giving it a classy look and feel that putting it around your neck adds another layer to your outfit.
-More so, the headphones also feature an industry-leading 22 hours of performance off a 3 hour charge.
+More so, the headphones also features an industry-leading 22 hours of performance off a 3 hour charge.
 It’s ridiculous, but at this price point, it just has to be there.

 The price point may be a hard pill to swallow, but with that performance and quality, the Momentum Wireless basically pays for itself.